Introduction to Automated Negotiation: Automated Negotiation as a Game

-Furthermore, to rule out the possibility that the agents do not come to any agreement at all, note that if $T$ is large enough then sooner or later either of the two agents will have proposed all other offers that are better for him than $\off$, so that agent will eventually propose $\off$ and thus the other agent will eventually accept it.
+Now, to prove the second claim, note that if $T$ is large enough, then sooner or later either of the two agents will have proposed all other offers that are better for him than $\off$, so that agent will eventually propose $\off$.
+Furthermore, sooner or later the other agent's aspiration level $\asp_i(t)$ will become equal to her utility value $\util_i(\off)$ and thus she will eventually accept the offer $\off$.

-Next, we will prove that agent $\ag_2$ cannot deviate unilaterally to a better strategy (we should also prove the same for $\ag_1$, but that proof goes analogously).
-To prove this, note that if $\ag_2$ does deviate to any alternative strategy $\strat_2'$, then this must yield one of the following outcomes: \begin{enumerate} \item The negotiations end without agreement. \item The negotiations end with the same agreement $\off$. \item The negotiations end with a different agreement $\off'$ such that ${\util_2(\off') \leq \util_2(\off)}$. \item The negotiations end with a different agreement $\off'$ such that ${\util_2(\off') > \util_2(\off)}$. \end{enumerate} In the first case, the deviation did not improve the outcome for agent $\ag_2$, because she ends up with her reservation value $\rv_2$.
-For her that's worse outcome than the original situation in which the agents came to the agreement $\off$ because we assumed that $\off$ was individually rational, so $\rv_2 < \util_2(\off)$.
+Finally, to prove the third claim, we will show that agent $\ag_2$ cannot deviate unilaterally to a better strategy (we should also show the same for $\ag_1$, but that goes analogously).
+To do this, note that if $\ag_2$ does deviate to any alternative strategy $\strat_2'$, then this must yield one of the following outcomes: \begin{enumerate} \item The negotiations end without agreement. \item The negotiations end with the same agreement $\off$. \item The negotiations end with a different agreement $\off'$ such that ${\util_2(\off') \leq \util_2(\off)}$. \item The negotiations end with a different agreement $\off'$ such that ${\util_2(\off') > \util_2(\off)}$. \end{enumerate} In the first case, the deviation did not improve the outcome for agent $\ag_2$, because she ends up with her reservation value $\rv_2$.
+Note that we assumed that $\off$ was individually rational, and therefore we have $\rv_2 < \util_2(\off)$, so indeed she would have been better off if she didn't deviate.

 In the second case the deviation did not improve the outcome for $\ag_2$ either, because the outcome is the same as for the original strategy profile.

 In the third case, again, the deviation did not improve her outcome, because agent $\ag_2$ ends up with less or equal utility than in the original situation.